DOB: October 3, 2016

 He will need to be crated for the first while if he is introduced to another female canine when you aren't around.
-He may be best as an only dog.
-It will depend on the experience of his adopters.
 We recommend Susan Garrett's Online Crate Games.
 It's well worth the investment.

 Please do your research on this breed starting here.
 They are beautiful dogs with great temperaments given the right breeding, socialization, care including diet and training.
 Dogs are a lifelong commitment.
 If your dog requires critical vet care, make sure you are able to go forward with that.
 This is not the breed for most people.

 BARKING: They bark more than most dogs and neighbours do complain.
 That is a common reason for people surrendering their Pyrs (they didn’t do their research).
 Their bark is what deters predators and it is instinct to them.
 That and marking their territory.
 To take away their bark is to take away who they are.
 The barking can be managed to some degree but it takes time, patience and consistency with positive-reinforcement training.
 If you don’t like barking, they are not the dog for you.

 CONTAINMENT: Pyrs love to hang out outside and their instinct is to wander.
 Therefore, they require at least a 6-foot secure fence in a large yard in which they can play, run and watch over.
 Some have been know to scale any height of fencing.
 No tie outs for these guys.
 It can lead to aggression since they cannot fully watch over their territory.
 If they are out all day, as they usually prefer, they need shelter from the elements.
 And, no shock or prong collars or invisible fencing.

 DIGGING: They dig holes in your garden to stay cool in summer so you’ll want to set aside some garden for them.
 If you don't want to do this, this is not the dog for you.